Established 2005 Registered Charity No. 1110656

 Streetlytes

 Free hot meal, friendship and donated items.
-Open-ccess to anyone who is homeless or vulnerably housed, or who can't afford to pay for both food and housing.
+Open-access to anyone who is homeless or vulnerably housed, or who can't afford to pay for both food and housing.
+Every Monday, doors open at 5pm (dinner served at 6pm).

-Accommodation/housing, Advocacy, Alcohol workers, Bedding, Clothing store, Drugs workers, Free food, Outreach worker links, Outreach workers
+Accommodation/housing, Clothing store, Drugs workers, Free food, Outreach worker links, Outreach workers

 Streets2Homes